tinyclub/linux-lab/README.md

 * Prebuilt

-  all of above components have been prebuilt for instant using, see [prebuilt](https://github.com/tinyclub/prebuilt), qemu v2.12.0 prebuilt for arm/arm64.
+  all of above components have been prebuilt and put in board specific bsp submodule for instant using, qemu v2.12.0 prebuilt for arm/arm64.

 * Rootfs